renaissance-publishing/renaissance/content/chapters/12-cheating-reality-magic-powers-and-luck.md

 ## Using Magic

-  - I’ve been moving this section around a lot.
-I’ve removed it before, when it was just talking about rituals, and then I added it back in the character guide.
-But, now that it’s also talking about mages and psions, I’ve decided to put it back in the mechanical section.
-  - In general, magical abilities that you have ready access to are best represented as either powers, classes or items (see Powers below, and in Character Options).
+In general, characters in Renaissance will represent their magical abilities with either *powers*, *classes*, or *items*.
-  - As above, powers represent some action that you can perform: this might be a sleight that increases your armor, a spell that allows you to shield yourself with ice, or a blessing bestowed on you by a spirit that allows you to strike fear into their enemies.
+Powers represent some action that you can perform: this might be a sleight that increases your armor, a spell that allows you to shield yourself with ice, or a boon bestowed on you by a spirit that allows you to strike fear into their enemies.
-  - Classes can be used to represent magical effects that aren’t actions.
-The Corpse-Herd class is an example of this: it represents the magical ability to build a corpse-minion that will serve you, but it’s presented as a class rather than a power because presumably you’ll only perform the action of making it occasionally (unless you get your corpse minion killed a lot).
+ Classes can be used to represent magical effects that aren’t actions.
+ The Corpse-Herd class is an example of this: it represents the magical ability to build a corpse-minion that will serve you, but it’s presented as a class rather than a power because presumably you’ll only build your minion occasionally (unless you get your corpse minion killed a lot).
-  - Finally, items are useful to represent magical devices that you’ve created—like a bow that fires bolts of fire.
+Finally, items are useful to represent magical devices that you’ve created—like a bow that fires bolts of fire.

+Classes and Powers are described in *Backgrounds, Traits, Classes and Powers*, and some sample potions and magical items are described in *Items*.

-### Creating Magical Effects
+## Creating Magical Effects

-  - What else can your character do with magic?
-Presumably, if you’re a skilled mage (i.e. if you have 40 or 50 ranks in Spellcraft), then surely you have other magical resources besides the powers that you have (or the ability to put on light shows, if you have the Mage class).

-  - Indeed, skilled magic users, be they mages, psions or priests, can, with study and preparation, produce a wide variety of magical effects.
+In much the same way that a skilled blacksmith can crate a wide variety of useful metal items, skilled mages, psions and alchemysts are not limited to only the powers and classes they have directly purchased, but can, with research and time, produce a wide variety of useful magical effects.

-      - These effects are usually “one-off” events; they usually requrie (at least) a task action of several hours to achieve, and an appropriate skill check (either spellcraft or control for mags and psions, the situations being somewhat more complicated for priests).
+This process works somewhat like "crafting" an item; it usually requires a Task Action or Job, and an appropriate skill check (typically spellcraft for mages, control for psions, and Craft: Alchemy for alchemists).
-      - We don’t provide detailed rules for exactly what kinds of effects can be created.
-The intent is that characters should be able to specify any magical effect (within reason) and then realize that result as a one-off effect with appropriate preparation.
-      - The GM is the final arbiter for what is “within reason,” of course.
-This might even change: such is the nature of magic, that what is possible at one time in one area might not be workable in another.

-  - Mages
+Unlike powers and classes, effects produced by "crafting" in this way are usually "one off" events—magic is gathered, an effect is produced, and then it's over.
+(If you want a persistent or reusable effect, you should purchase a class or power during character-creation or down-time.)

+### Examples

-      - Mages can produce a wide variety of useful effects.
-They usually do this by acquiring texts describing the manipulation of magic, researching and planning, preparing reagents and ultimately casting their spell.
+Mages can produce a wide variety of useful effects, called spells.
+They usually do this by acquiring texts describing the manipulation of magic, researching and planning, preparing reagents, and ultimately casting their spell.

+Even for simple effects—like mimicking a minor spell (i.e. a power that the mage hasn't purchased)—this might take hours or days.
-          - For power effects, this process might be long and involved—it could even be an adventure unto itself\!
+For more profound effects, this process might be so long and involved—requiring so many steps or having so many special requirements—that it could even be an adventure unto itself\!

-          - Mechanically, this usually involves at least a spellcraft check to design the ritual, and another spellcraft check to perform it.
+Mechanically, this usually involves at least a spellcraft check to design the ritual, and another spellcraft check to perform it.
-          - knowledge: magic, profession: mage and research might all also be required, especially for complex, unusual or powerful rituals.
+*Knowledge: Magic*, *Profession: Mage* and *Research* might all also be useful.

+For example:

+- With a few hours of study and preparation, a mage can mimic a minor spell (i.e. can reproduce a power that they didn't purchase).
-      - With a few hours of study and preparation, a mage might produce a great fireball or freeze over the surface of a lake.
+- With a few day's work, they might produce a fireball powerful enough to knock over a house, freeze over the surface of a lake, or erect a magical barrier over .

-      - With a few days of work, a mage might raise a shield over a house, or blight a field.
+- With a few days of work, a mage might raise a magical shield over a house, or blight a field.
 - With weeks or months of works, mages might render a tower nearly indestructible, unleash a plague on a city, or construct a permanent bridge of light.

-  - Psions

-      - Psions can create powerful affects through meditation, concentration and mental discipline.
+Psions can create magical affects (called sleights) by using meditation, focus and discipline to manipulate their own innate magical energy.

-          - Psions often achieve this with hours of meditation and mental conditioning; this usually requires a control check.
+*Sleights* often alter the body or mind of the psion, sometimes in profound ways; sleights might allow a psion to heal rapidly, ignore the effects of poison, to heal their minds, or to sustain themselves without food.
+Psions rarely have need of external tools and reagents; instead, they develop sleights purely by mental discipline and practice.

+For example:

 - With a few hours of preparation, a psion could suspend the progress of a disease, listen to the thoughts of someone nearby, render themselves immune to a hostile environment (as long as they can maintain their trance) or solve a complex logic puzzle.
 - With a few days of meditation and quiet contemplation, a psion could render themselves nearly immune to damage (as long as they can sustain the trance), cast their mind far from their bodies, or heal their wounded psyches (regaining some stress and trauma much like the rules for first aide).
 - With weeks or months of quiet contemplation and meditation, psions could make themselves younger, regrow limbs, modify their physical forms (growing a carapace, adding limbs), or probe the minds of distant enemies.

   - Priests